-The supplier shall supply the Engagement, the Platform and the App in accordance with the terms and conditions specified in this agreement and the Ombori Grid Order Form.
+The Supplier shall supply the Engagement and the Subscription in accordance with the terms and conditions specified in this agreement and the Special Terms and Conditions.

-The supplier shall carry out their duties in a professional manner.
-The Engagement and the Platform shall, unless otherwise stated, be implemented in accordance with the methods and standards normally applied by the supplier for this type of service.
+The Supplier shall carry out their duties in a professional manner.
+The Engagement and the Subscription shall, unless otherwise stated, be implemented in accordance with the methods and standards normally applied by the Supplier for this type of service.

-Unless otherwise specified in this agreement, the supplier may, with due regard for the provision on personal data in point 21 of this agreement, supply all or part of the Engagement, the Platform or the App from another country, provided that the supplier otherwise complies with the terms and conditions of the agreement.
+Unless otherwise specified in this agreement, the Supplier may, with due regard for the provision on personal data in point 21 of this agreement, supply all or part of the Engagement or the Subscription from another country, provided that the Supplier otherwise complies with the terms and conditions of the agreement.

 The client’s undertakings

-take out and maintain a subscription on the Platform in accordance with the Ombori Grid Order Form;
+take out and maintain a Subscription on the Platform in accordance with the Special Terms and Conditions;

-if The App is being deployed to iOS or Android, provide the supplier with all necessary log in details for the client’s Apple App Store and Google Play accounts;
+if The App is being deployed to Apple App Store or Google Play, provide the Supplier with all necessary log in details for the Client’s Apple App Store and Google Play accounts;

-cancel test orders placed by the supplier’s personnel;
+if required, cancel test orders placed by the Supplier Agents;

-integrate the App with the client’s Web services in accordance with the instructions issued to the client at any time by the supplier.
-Failure by the client to comply with instructions issued within 30 days of receipt of the instructions shall entail a cessation of the supplier’s responsibility for functionality;
+if changes to the Client’s Web Services is required to fulfil the Engagement, the Client must make changes to the Client’s Web Services in accordance with the instructions issued to the Client at any time by the Supplier.
+Failure by the Client to comply with instructions issued within 30 days of receipt of the instructions shall entail a cessation of the Supplier’s responsibility for functionality;

-be responsible to the supplier for faults or deficiencies in the client’s software and in Third party applications;
+be responsible to the Supplier for faults or deficiencies in the Client’s software;

-The parties are agreed that the supplier shall, until further notice, provide the consultants and the number of hours per month at the price specified in the Ombori Grid Order Form.
+The parties are agreed that the Supplier shall, until further notice, provide the consultants and the number of hours per month at the price specified in the Special Terms and Conditions.

 If either party wishes to make changes to the resources allocated, they shall notify the other party thereof in writing.
-The change shall not come into force until the period of time specified in the Ombori Grid Order Form, calculated from the date when receipt of the change request was confirmed, has passed.
+The change shall not come into force until the period of time specified in the Special Terms and Conditions, calculated from the date when receipt of the change request was confirmed, has passed.

 Performance of the Engagement

-The parties’ respective contact persons, who are specified in the Ombori Grid Order Form, shall be authorised to communicate decisions that are binding on the party in question with regard to the development of the App.
+The parties’ respective contact persons, who are specified in the Special Terms and Conditions, shall be authorised to communicate decisions that are binding on the party in question with regard to the development of the App.
 Any changes in contact persons shall be communicated in writing.

-The supplier shall carry out the Engagement in a professional manner in accordance with the provisions of this agreement and with the competence, speed and care that the client is entitled to expect.
+The Supplier shall carry out the Engagement in a professional and responsive manner in accordance with the provisions of this agreement and with the competence, speed and care that the Client is entitled to expect.

 Amendments to the Engagement, the Platform, or the App

-The supplier may, without first notifying the client, make amendments to the Platform or to the way in which the Platform is provided, that will obviously not entail more than minor inconvenience for the client.
-These amendments shall be made available to the client via a change log accessible online by the client.
+The Supplier may, after first notifying the Client in writing, make amendments to the Platform or to the way in which the Platform is provided, that will obviously not entail more than minor inconvenience for the Client.
+These amendments shall be made available to the Client via a change log accessible online by the Client.